Arquisoft/viade_es2a/README.md

 ```

 Once executed, it is available via navegator on docker machine´s IP and the port for
-the container (in our case https://192.168.99.100:8443/) where it is required to
-log in and access the solid server protoype implementation.
+the container where it is required to log in and access the solid server protoype implementation.

 The next step would be to create the container for Viade node app, using a Dockerfile